dmay/amazon-q-developer-cli/planning/prompts.md

 ----

-# MVP - Agent and Context - re-scoping
+# MVP - Iteration: re-scoping

 Look at the following files for a reference:
 - codebase/agent-environment/README.md - documentation about the architecture that we are working on (read linked files, and other files in that folder as needed).
 Provides reasonable amount of context.